Walleclipse/Walleclipse.github.io/_posts/2020-12-21-OpticalSampling.md

 arxiv: https://opg.optica.org/oe/fulltext.cfm?uri=oe-28-26-39400&id=444753
 ---

-This work demonstrates sub-ps resolution clock-offset measurement using linear optical sampling with dual optical frequency combs over a 114 km fiber link, achieving a time deviation of 110 fs at 1 s and 22 fs at 100 s averaging.
-This advance supports precise time synchronization in long fiber link applications.
+Synchronizing clocks over long distances with sub-picosecond precision sounds impossible—until you use optical frequency combs.
+We demonstrated linear optical sampling with dual combs over a 114 km fiber link, achieving an astonishing 110 femtoseconds timing deviation at 1 second and just 22 femtoseconds at 100 seconds of averaging.
+This opens doors for ultra-precise timing applications in telecommunications and fundamental physics.